tamtr89/Natours_site/README.md

 ### Acknowledgement
 This project was part of the advanced CSS course by Jonas Schmedtmann from Udemy.

-# 😃 Thank you for watching!
+# 😃 Thank you for visiting!

 * [LinkedIn](https://www.linkedin.com/in/tam-tran-2b1296142/) - My Profile